-- Wash hands before eating. - Not to eat food which has been handled by another child. - Not to eat food or use utensils which have been dropped on the floor. - Not to use eating/drinking utensils which have been used by another child. - Dispose of used tissues in a rubbish bin and wash hands immediately after. - Cover mouth and nose with a tissue when coughing or sneezing and to wash hands immediately after.
+- Wash hands before eating. - Not to eat food that another child has handled.
+Not to eat food or use utensils which have been dropped on the floor. - Not to use eating/drinking utensils that another child has used.
+Dispose of used tissues in a rubbish bin and wash hands immediately after. - Cover mouth and nose with a tissue when coughing or sneezing and to wash hands immediately after.

-Outdoor play/Sun smart
+Outdoor Play/Sun Smart